Life Insurance After a Stroke: What You Need to Know

 Cons

-• Requires medical exam
+• Medical exam required

-• Premiums for stroke survivors are higher than standard rates
+• Premiums are higher than standard rates for stroke survivors

 Whole Life Insurance